Dahlgren Attacks Confederate Homeguards, March 1, 1864

 Ambuscade and Death of Dahlgren, 1864

 His men were soon shot down or made prisoner and perhaps only a handful escaped unscathed.
-Some were hunted down by bloodhounds and a few most likely were executed by the pursuing rebels.
+Some were hunted down by bloodhounds and a few may have been killed by the pursuing rebels.
 Dahlgren’s body was looted; his personal possessions including a watch and his boots were taken as was his artificial leg.
-Adding to these insults his pinky finger was cut off by a hapless homeguardsmen who had botched an attempt to loot a small diamond ring from the dead colonel.
-By the time the Dahlgren papers were discovered Kilpatrick had arrived back to Union lines and was soon fully aware of Col. Dahlgren’s death and the complete failure of their joint raid.
+Adding to these insults his pinkie finger was cut off by a hapless homeguardsmen who had botched an attempt to loot a small diamond ring from the dead colonel.
+By the time the Dahlgren papers were discovered Kilpatrick had arrived back to Union lines and was soon fully aware of Col. Dahlgren’s death and the strategic failure of their joint raid.

 Kilpatrick had lost 340 troopers killed or missing and 1063 Union horses were lost or too injured to ride again.
 The general denounced Col. Dahlgren’s death as “murder” but put the full blame of the failure to free the Union POW's on the young colonel alone.
 Public controversy and outcry would follow in the discovery of the so-called Dahlgren Papers.
 Though their authenticity remains in question to this day, these unsent orders and letters were addressed to Dahlgren's command and were allegedly found on his bullet ridden body.

 These papers according to the Richmond Sentinel on March 5, 1864, detailed the attack on Richmond and supposed assassination plot against President Jefferson Davis and his Confederate cabinet.
 'Pioneers' or saboteurs were to be on hand to burn the city and Jefferson's residence in the posh Court End neighborhood of Richmond.
 Newspapers on both sides of the conflict regurgitated and embellished the accounts of the Dahlgreen orders.